 However, by that same mechanism, they can also produce feelings of euphoria, self-confidence, and freedom from worry and stress.
-Over time, regular usage of prescription opioid painkillers affect physical and chemical changes within the brain, in essence “training” your brain that the opioids are necessary for normal functioning, and therefore, pleasurable.
+Over time, regular usage of prescription opioid painkillers affects physical and chemical changes within the brain, in essence, “training” your brain that the opioids are necessary for normal functioning, and therefore, pleasurable.

 In other words, the longer, stronger, and more frequent your opioid use is, the longer, stronger, and more frequently your brain will say your opioid use needs to be.

 That is the definition of “tolerance” – an ever-increasing need to use greater and greater amounts of the drug in order to achieve the same pleasurable effect.